jon-blob/crust/README.md

   Specifies the maximum cut size (`k`).

 - `-o <path_to_store_cuts>`
-  Writes all computed cuts for a single nodes to a text file.
+  Writes all computed cuts for a single node to a text file.

 ⚠️ Always start the command with `./target/release/crust` to run the program when you are in the base directory of this package.